orman112/blog/content/blog-markdown/integrating-firebase-with-react-redux/index.md

 ## Conclusion

 That should do it!
-You're app should now be up and running with the ability to register, log in, and log out users utilizing Redux with Firebase authentication.
-I hope you learned a bit as you followed along, and make sure to come back and check out other articles similar to this one on [my blog](https://thefrugal.dev/blog) :smile:
+Your app should now be up and running with the ability to register, log in, and log out users utilizing Redux with Firebase authentication.
+I hope you learned a bit as you followed along, and make sure to come back and check out other articles similar to this on [my blog](https://thefrugal.dev/blog) :smile: